aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 ### Prerequisites

 - An existing Amazon Managed Grafana (AMG) Workspace.
   - As of this writing (January 25, 2022), the AWS Terraform Provider does not support Amazon Managed Grafana, so it must be manually created beforehand.
-Instructions [here](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html)
+Instructions [here](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html).

 #### Generate a Grafana API Key
 - Give the SSO user you set up in when creating the AMG Workspace admin access.
   - In the AWS Console, navigate to Amazon Grafana.
-In the left navigation bar, click __All workspaces__, then click __eks-ssp-observability__
+In the left navigation bar, click __All workspaces__, then click on the workspace name you are using for this example.
   - Under __Authentication__ within __AWS Single Sign-On (SSO)__, click __Configure users and user groups__
   - Check the box next to the SSO user you created and click __Make admin__
 - Navigate back to the Grafana Dashboard.
 If you don't see the gear icon in the left navigation bar, log out and log back in.